 Test Rules -- Section 4 of TSCA gives EPA the authority to require chemical manufacturers and processors to test existing chemicals and report the results to EPA.
 Under section 4, EPA can by rule require testing after making “data inadequacy” and “testing is necessary” findings.
 Testing required by EPA must be conducted via EPA-approved test methods and guidelines.

 - ECA on Octamethylcyclotetrasiloxane (D4)

-- EPA has entered into an Enforceable Consent Agreement with five manufacturers of octamethylcyclotetrasiloxane (CAS Rn: 556-67-2), which is widely used as a chemical intermediate and component of personal care products.
-The EPA will require testing for the chemical’s presence in several environmental media.
+- EPA entered into an Enforceable Consent Agreement with five manufacturers of octamethylcyclotetrasiloxane (CAS Rn: 556-67-2), which is widely used as a chemical intermediate and component of personal care products.
+The EPA required testing for the chemical’s presence in several environmental media.

-- Under the terms of the ECA, the signatory companies have agreed to collect and analyze samples from environmental media around wastewater treatment plants (WWTP) that treat D4.
-WWTP influent, WWTP effluent, and WWTP biosolids.
-In addition, downstream surface water, sediment, and biota will be tested.
-The testing program will be conducted over a one year period.
+- Under the terms of the ECA, the signatory companies have agreed to collect and analyze samples from environmental media around wastewater treatment plants (WWTP) that treat D4: (WWTP influent, WWTP effluent, and WWTP biosolids).
+In addition, downstream surface water, sediment, and biota were tested.
+The signatory companies completed the ECA testing requirements in September 2017.
 The information gathered by the ECA will be used in conjunction with other available data to assess exposures and risks due to environmental releases from D4.
 The final test report can be found in multiple sections in the docket (EPA-HQ-OPPT-2012-0209).